lugia19/elevenlabslib/docs/source/api/voice.rst

 Voice
 ==================================

-.. caution:: Do not initialize these classes directly!
-Use the voiceFactory factory method.
+.. caution:: Do not initialize these classes yourself!
+Just use the methods from ElevenLabsUser to get voices.
+If you really know what you're doing, and still want to do it, use the voiceFactory method instead of the constructors.

 .. autoclass:: elevenlabslib.ElevenLabsVoice
     :members: